THE PUBLIC RREC

-- A public RREC is an operating company whose purpose is to make real estate available to users directly or indirectly, and that is managed in the interest of the company, i.e. in the interest of all the stakeholders involved in that company.
+- A public RREC is an operational company whose purpose is to make real estate (in)directly available to users, and that is managed in the interest of the company, i.e. in the interest of all the stakeholders involved in that company.

-- It is listed, under control of the Financial Services and Markets Authorities and must adhere to very strict rules regarding conflicts of interest.
+- It is listed on the stock market, under control of the Financial Services and Markets Authorities (FSMA) and must adhere to very strict rules regarding conflicts of interest.